2565 McCarthy Mall

 Dean: Aloysius G. Helminck

-Departments and programs: Biology, Botany, Chemistry, Information and Computer Sciences, Library and Information Science, Marine Option Program, Mathematics, Microbiology, Physics and Astronomy, Zoology
+Departments and programs: Chemistry, Information and Computer Sciences, Library and Information Science, Mathematics, Physics and Astronomy, School of Life Sciences: Biology, Botany, Marine Option Program, Microbiology, Zoology

 Within the context of a liberal education, the College of Natural Sciences assists students in clarifying their life and career goals, developing meaningful educational plans, and preparing for productive lives, enlightened citizenship, and life-long learning.
 Students are expected to be active partners in the advising process by initiating contact with their advisors and by coming to advising sessions prepared.